 What should I wear?

 Closed-toe shoes are required everywhere.
 Comfortable clothes you can move in.
-Skip the loose jewelry.
+Skip the loose jewelry and dangling accessories.
 Full details in our what to wear guide.

 Hit Your Mark in Sacramento